-65 As reflected in National Institute of Standards and Technology (NIST) Interagency or Internal

-66 Report (NISTIR) 8105, Report on Post-Quantum Cryptography [1] and NISTIR 8309, Status Report
+As reflected in National Institute of Standards and Technology (NIST) Interagency or Internal Report (NISTIR) 8105, Report on Post-Quantum Cryptography [1] and NISTIR 8309, Status Report on the Second Round of the NIST Post-Quantum Cryptography Standardization Process [2], work on the development of quantum-resistant public-key cryptographic standards is underway, and the algorithm selection process is well in-hand, with algorithm selection expected to be completed in the next one to two years (https://csrc.nist.gov/projects/post-quantum-cryptography).

+To complement the ongoing effort, the National Cybersecurity Center of Excellence (NCCoE) has initiated a campaign to bring awareness to the issues involved in migrating to post-quantum algorithms, which will include developing white papers, playbooks, and proof-of-concept implementations.
+NIST has developed and posted a cybersecurity white paper, Getting Ready for Post-Quantum Cryptography [3] to start the discussion.
+The NCCoE has also established a Crypto Agility: Considerations for Migrating to Post-Quantum Cryptographic Algorithms webpage.

+In addition, the NCCoE is forming a Cryptographic Applications community of interest in coordination with the NIST Post-Quantum Cryptography standardization team and the Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA) team.
+The community of interest will work on a migration playbook that would address the challenges previously described and provide recommended practices to prepare for a smooth cryptographic migration.

+Finally, the NCCoE has developed this project description for practical demonstration of technology and tools that can support a head start on executing a migration roadmap in collaboration with this community of interest.

+Scope

-- 67 on the Second Round of the NIST Post-Quantum Cryptography Standardization Process [2], work - on the development of quantum-resistant public-key cryptographic standards is underway, and - 69 the algorithm selection process is well in-hand, with algorithm selection expected to be - 70 completed in the next one to two years (https://csrc.nist.gov/projects/post-quantum- - 71 cryptography). - 72 To complement the ongoing effort, the National Cybersecurity Center of Excellence (NCCoE) has - initiated a campaign to bring awareness to the issues involved in migrating to post-quantum - algorithms, which will include developing white papers, playbooks, and proof-of-concept - 75 implementations.
-NIST has developed and posted a cybersecurity white paper, Getting Ready - 76 for Post-Quantum Cryptography [3] to start the discussion. - 77 In addition, the NCCoE is forming a Cryptographic Applications community of interest in - 78 coordination with the NIST Post-Quantum Cryptography standardization team and the - 79 Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA) - team.
-The community of interest will work on a migration playbook that would address the - 81 challenges previously described and provide recommended practices to prepare for a smooth - 82 cryptographic migration. - 83 Finally, the NCCoE has developed this project description for practical demonstration of - 84 technology and tools that can support a head start on executing a migration roadmap in - 85 collaboration with this community of interest. - 86 Scope - 87 There is currently no inventory that can guide updates to standards, guidelines, regulations, - 88 hardware, firmware, operating systems, communication protocols, cryptographic libraries, and - 89 applications that employ cryptography that meets the need to accelerate migration to quantum- - resistant cryptography.
-As a starting point for expeditiously discovering where updates to quantum-resistant cryptography will be required, NIST is planning: - discovery of all instances where NIST Federal Information Processing Standards (FIPS), 800-series Special Publications (SPs), and other guidance will need to be updated or replaced; - 95 discovery of which standards from the International Organization for 96 Standardization/International Electrotechnical Commission (ISO/IEC), Institute of 97 Electrical and Electronics Engineers (IEEE), industry groups like the Trusted Computing 98 Group, and other standards developing organizations will need to be updated or 99 replaced; and - discovery of which Internet Engineering Task Force (IETF) Request for Comments (RFCs) and other networking protocol standards will need to be updated or replaced. - 102 Implementation of quantum-safe algorithms requires identifying hardware and software - 103 modules, libraries, and embedded code currently used in an enterprise to support cryptographic - 104 key establishment and management underlying the security of cryptographically-protected information and access management processes, as well as provide the source and contentintegrity of data at rest, in transit, and in use.
+There is currently no inventory that can guide updates to standards, guidelines, regulations, hardware, firmware, operating systems, communication protocols, cryptographic libraries, and applications that employ cryptography that meets the need to accelerate migration to quantum-resistant cryptography.
+As a starting point for expeditiously discovering where updates to quantum-resistant cryptography will be required, NIST is planning:

+- discovery of all instances where NIST Federal Information Processing Standards (FIPS), 800-series Special Publications (SPs), and other guidance will need to be updated or replaced; - discovery of which standards from the International Organization for Standardization/International Electrotechnical Commission (ISO/IEC), Institute of Electrical and Electronics Engineers (IEEE), American National Standards Institute (ANSI) X.9 Committee, industry groups like the Trusted Computing Group, and other standards developing organizations will need to be updated or replaced; and - discovery of which Internet Engineering Task Force (IETF) Request for Comments (RFCs) and other networking protocol standards will need to be updated or replaced.

+Implementation of quantum-safe algorithms requires identifying hardware and software modules, libraries, and embedded code currently used in an enterprise to support cryptographic key establishment and management underlying the security of cryptographically protected information and access management processes, as well as provide the source and content integrity of data at rest, in transit, and in use.